ATNF/askap-benchmarks/README.md

 point spread function (PSF) image and the dirty image (the image to be cleaned) in the working directory.
 These are available in the _data_ directory.

-The following tHogbomClean benchmarks are available in the _current_ directory
+The following tHogbomClean benchmarks are available in the _current_ directory.
+Cleaning generally takes place on a single process, and as such multi-threading is a natural approach to parallelism.

 ### tHogbomCleanOMP
 This implementation uses OpenMP to utilize multiple cores in a single